Palo Cedro, California: 20th and 21st centuries

 In the early 1900s, the stage route went from Redding through Palo Cedro, Millville, Oak Run, and on to Fall River Mills.

 Palo Cedro's first school house was located near the corner of Hillside Drive and Deschutes Road on the south side of town.
 Later it was moved to a site near the Grange Hall, on the north side of town.
 The school was located there until the "new" Junction School was built in 1960 on the south side of town.

 In 1907 or thereabouts, Frank and Mary Love owned the Palo Cedro general store.
 The store was on the west side of the tracks and their house on the east.
 A two-story house on the northeast corner of Deschutes Road and Old Forty-Four Drive may, at one time, have been a stopping place for stage drivers and travelers.
 Sarah Addington later owned the Palo Cedro store.
 She was also the postmaster and handed the position down to her daughter, Mary Jones.
 She moved the post office next door into her home.

-John Gebauer has since owned the store.
-In the 1960s John moved to his new building on the south east side of Palo Cedro; it had several one-story spaces for commercial businesses.
-The largest business was the Palo Cedro Market.
-Gebauer's son John now operates it.
-The post office moved into a part of Gebauer's building.
 Mary Jones' assistants were her sisters.
 The next postmaster was Sylvia Metz.
 As she found the post office needed more space, it moved to a two-story building on the north side of Palo Cedro.

 The first Grange Hall and Feed Store were constructed in the early 1930s, just off Deschutes Road on Old Highway 44.
 The building was two stories with the meeting and/or dance hall upstairs.
 The dining room was downstairs in back and the feed store in front.
 This building burned down in the early 1940s and was quickly replaced with a one-story building, which is still in use in the 21st century.
-The feed store was built on the north side of Old Forty-Four Drive and is still there today.

-As Palo Cedro continued to grow more services were needed, and the first independently owned pharmacy opened in August 1975.
-Its first space was a remodelled auto body shop.
-To accommodate its growing business, it moved to a location on the south side of Highway 44 off Deschutes Road.
-In 2014 Rite Aid purchased both of the local pharmacies, Foothill Pharmacy and Palo Cedro Pharmacy; and opened a Rite Aid Pharmacy in late 2017 Northeast of Deschutes in the Holiday Shopping Center.
-Tri Counties Bank has a branch in town, along with four gas stations, several restaurants, several automotive repairs shops and a number of for profit and non-profit businesses that serve Palo Cedro and Eastern Shasta County.